ysyk2021/how-to-enhance-workplace-creativity-and-innovation-for-business-growth/src/chapter-4.md

-# Chapter 3: Creating a Culture of Creativity and Innovation

 Innovation and creativity are essential for business growth and success.
 However, to foster innovation, companies must create a culture that encourages experimentation, risk-taking, and idea generation.
 In this chapter, we will discuss how to create a culture of creativity and innovation in the workplace.